jasonhemann/21SP-CS2800/_lec/lec23.md

 If you work in this area, as you likely now know from doing your own proofs, the space between trivial, doable, and dissertion-length is about thiiis far apart.
 It's far easier to start small and scale up.
+Mechanizing the proof will be more difficult than doing it on pen and paper, so factor that in when you choose a problem.

 I think it's dangerous to, unless you've already been working with some other theorem prover and its logic, to try to change horses in